essayyzed/the-iron-protocol/CURRICULUM.md

 2. **Dynamic CRUD app** (Node.js + Express + MongoDB) – e.g., Notes app, Todo list, or simple blog.
 3. **GitHub profile** with at least 2 active repositories.

+#### ✅ Definition of Done (Semester 2 CRUD App)
+Your CRUD app must include at least **3** of the following (pick deliberately):
+- Authentication (sessions or JWT)
+- Input validation + meaningful error messages
+- Pagination + search
+- Logging (requests + errors) with a clear format
+- Rate limiting (basic)
+- A simple test suite (at least 5 tests)
+- A short threat model in the README (what could go wrong?)

+If you can’t explain the database schema and request flow end-to-end, it doesn’t count.

 ### ✅ Semester 2 Checklist

 - [ ] I understand HTML/CSS/Bootstrap layout.